Edoscoba/Chatbot/readme.md

 ## Compatibility

 The chatbot is designed to work on modern web browsers, including Chrome, Firefox, Safari, and Edge.
+It is also responsive to any mobile device

 ## Contributing